 Rob is also doing a trial on a small batch of a single vineyard Pinot Noir from the 2015 vintage that tasted very well even after just 3 months in oak.
 The grapes are from an established vineyard in North Oliver from where Rob sources his Cab Franc.
 From the barrel tasting, this wine is definitely going to be a darker medium plus body Pinot, with black cherry notes, which is the style I prefer.
 The wine was simply crushed and fermented and put in barrels, so Rob could determine the true nature of the fruit.
 Keep your eye out for this Pinot.

 Summing up the challenges of the warm 2015 vintage, Rob said it was all about managing the delicate balance between sugar and acid levels in the grapes.

 Future Plans: Black Market released around 220 cases in 2015, their first year on the market.
 For 2016 he expects to release 140 cases of Collusion 2015, 120 cases of Secret Society 2015, and 120 cases each of The Syndicate 2013 and Syrah 2014 for around 500 cases total.
 The longer term objective is to nurture the Black Market brand while growing to around 2000 cases per year and to set up their own winery.

 We spent a great afternoon with Rob and Michelle.
-I’m looking forward to the release of the new Black Market wines.
+I’m looking forward to the release of the new Black Market BC wines.
 I expect them to sell fast like last year.
-So put you order in early!
+So put your order in early!